Traffic congestion: Road rage

 Road rage is aggressive or angry behavior by a driver of an automobile or other motor vehicle.
 Such behavior might include rude gestures, verbal insults, deliberately driving in an unsafe or threatening manner, or making threats.
 Road rage can lead to altercations, assaults, and collisions which result in injuries and even deaths.
 It can be thought of as an extreme case of aggressive driving.The term originated in the United States in 1987–1988 (specifically, from Newscasters at KTLA, a local television station), when a rash of freeway shootings occurred on the 405, 110 and 10 freeways in Los Angeles, California.
 These shooting sprees even spawned a response from the AAA Motor Club to its members on how to respond to drivers with road rage or aggressive maneuvers and gestures.

 Economic loss

 Positive effects

 Congestion has the benefit of encouraging motorists to retime their trips so that expensive road space is in full use for more hours per day.
 It may also encourage travellers to pick alternate modes with a lower environmental impact, such as public transport or bicycles.

 It has been argued that traffic congestion, by reducing road speeds in cities, could reduce the frequency and severity of road crashes.
-More recent research suggests that a U-curve exists between the number of accidents and the flow of traffic, implying that more accidents happen not only at high congestion levels, but also when there are very few vehicles on the road.
+More recent research suggests that a U-shaped curve exists between the number of accidents and the flow of traffic, implying that more accidents happen not only at high congestion levels, but also when there are very few vehicles on the road.